-We’re going to be reviewing a wave of new Ultrabooks, including the Asus Zenbook Pro, in the very near future.
-In its absence the HP EliteBook X360 G2 is our current pick for best Ultrabook Overall.
+The HP EliteBook X360 G2 is our current pick for best Ultrabook Overall.
 If you’re looking to spend a little less, the Lenovo IdeaPad 720S is the best-value Ultrabook at the moment.
 We’ve recently reviewed the Asus ZenBook Pro 15, an excellent ultrabook which earned a Trusted Reviews Recommended accolade.
 These are the best three ultrabooks you can pick up right now.

 How we test Ultrabooks